Pilasters are architectural elements that add visual interest, depth, and decoration to structures while providing structural integrity.

 For cost and installation ease, faux panels imitating projecting are a popular decorative option.

-Simple, minimally adorned flat panels impress aligned along hallways defining spaces.
+Simple, minimally adorned flat panels impress as they are aligned along hallways, defining spaces.

-Painted, faux finished, marbleized or gilded panels allow customize-ability matching any color scheme or design aesthetic for versatility.
+Painted, faux-finished, marbleized, or gilded panels allow customizability, matching any color scheme or design aesthetic for versatility.

-Durability and cost efficiency makes falsely projecting panels accessible decadence improving wallscapes lacking definition.
+Durability and cost efficiency make falsely projecting panels accessible decadence, improving wallscapes lacking definition.

 How to Install Pilasters on Cabinetry